ORF (broadcaster): Radio stations

 All of these radio channels are broadcast terrestrially on FM and via the digital service of the SES Astra satellites at 19.2° east.

 All of ORF's domestic radio channels are also streamed over the internet.
 An extra 24-hour all-news channel is available exclusively via internet: this is Ö1 Inforadio which relays all of Ö1's news content and fills the 'gaps', during which Ö1 is transmitting music and cultural programmes, with additional news broadcasts.

-A version of Ö1 is broadcast internationally via short wave (and satellite in Europe) as Ö1 International.
-Its schedule includes a small number of programmes in English and Spanish.

 An additional service, Radio 1476, formerly broadcast on medium wave each evening from 18.00 until just after midnight.
 Its schedule was a mixture of items from Ö1, programmes for linguistic and cultural minorities, folk music, and special productions.